andreschaffer/logging-guidelines/README.md

 ## Closing
 You probably don't need more than these.

-If you happen to work on a project that didn't have a logging strategy from the start, may be a good idea to work slowly towards one.
-Consider every once in a while running a topK count query on your logs, to see and remove cluttering entries.
+If you happen to work on a project that didn't have a logging strategy from the start, you may want to work slowly towards it.
+Consider every once in a while running a topK count query on your logs then, to see and remove cluttering entries.

 That's it.
 It's important to be intentional working with logs, and I hope these general guidelines will bring you some value, but as always, adjust to your context, and know when to break the rules!